Collective dynamics versus entanglement in quantum battery performance: Conclusion

-Extending this analysis, adding NNN couplings in NN coupling under fair charging conditions further illustrates the limitations of partial interaction extensions.
-Compared to NN interactions alone, the maxima of instantaneous power are suppressed, confirming that merely increasing the participation number does not enhance charging performance.
+Further, incorporating NNN interactions along with NN couplings under fair charging conditions illustrated the limitations of partial interaction extensions.
+Compared to NN interactions alone, the maxima of instantaneous power are suppressed, confirming that merely increasing the nominal participation number without achieving full collective correlations is insufficient to enhance charging performance.